Subhash Chandra Singh: Early life

 He continued to advise the state government on various welfare schemes including Jaga Mission, which guarantees permanent settlement for slum dwellers in Odisha.
 This is one of kind scheme by Odisha Government.
 This led to his huge popularity among the working class across Odisha.
 Meanwhile, with his performance record and loyalty towards the party, BJD Chief Shree Naveen Pattnaik appointed him as Party Treasurer for Biju Janta Dal.

-In 2018 Subhash Singh under the leadership of honorable Chief minister Sri Naveen Pattnaik founded Biju Sramika Samukhya - the labour wing of BJD.
+In 2018 Subhash Singh under the leadership of honorable Chief minister Sri Naveen Patnaik founded Biju Sramika Samukhya - the labour wing of BJD.
 Within 3 years BSS turned into the biggest and the most active trade union in Odisha.